 1. Set Shutdown Timer Using Command Prompt

-Command Prompt is a Command Line Tool of Windows NT family, Normally used to run Windows Command.
-We can easily set auto Shutdown Timer using a simple command on command prompt.
+Command Prompt is a command-line tool that is used to execute commands on Windows.
+We can set the Shutdown timer by running a simple command in the command prompt.

-2. In the Command Prompt Window type the Command “shutdown –s –t 1800” (i.e 30 Minutes), then hit the enter button on your Keyboard.
+- In the Command Prompt, type the following command and then hit the enter button on the Keyboard.

 Command: shutdown -s -t 1800